 NHPL matches at the Pemi are shot on Monday evenings and Wednesday mornings, with each shooter firing two matches (i.e., 60 shots) at each session.
 The League season comprises a total of 40 individual matches, so the season runs over 20 shooting weeks, with additional weeks on the schedule to accommodate holidays, snow days, and makeup matches.
 For the 2017-18 NHPL season, Pemi entered three teams in the League (two one-handed, one two-handed) and the Pemi Blue team was successful in capturing the League title.

 If you want or need a good excuse to get out of the house Monday evenings, and/or Wednesday mornings, this winter and shoot .22 pistol at a heated indoor range, in a congenial atmosphere with friendly and helpful teammates, and have a desire to improve your pistol skills, then give us a call.
-On top of the regular Pemi range fee, either daily or annual, there is a one-time $50 league registration (which is paid back to all shooters completing 32 of the scheduled 40 matches) and $2 a week to cover targets and heat.
+On top of the regular Pemi membership fee and annual Indoor Range fee, there is a one-time $50 league registration (which is paid back to all shooters completing 32 of the scheduled 40 matches) and $2 a week to cover targets and heat.
 No previous pistol competition experience is needed and informal instruction, combined with infinite patience, are available for first-time participants.
 This is a fun league with no pressure to be a master class shooter to participate.

 When the weather warms up in the Spring, the Pemi Pistol Shooters move outdoors to the 50-yard covered range and shoot at 25 and 50 yards, using larger targets appropriate for those distances.
 The outdoor summer season is intended to be informal fun and practice for the indoor winter season, and all Pemi members are welcome.
 Handguns are not restricted to .22 rimfire, and many shooters take advantage of the opportunity to work with their 1911-style pistols and other centerfire arms.
 Targets are provided at a cost of only $1 per evening.